- Oops!Something went wrong.Please try again later.

 Institutional investors commonly compare their own returns to the returns of a commonly followed index.
 So they generally do consider buying larger companies that are included in the relevant benchmark index.

 Roku already has institutions on the share registry.
 Indeed, they own a respectable stake in the company.
-This implies the analysts working for those institutions have looked at the stock and they like it.
-But just like anyone else, they could be wrong.
+This suggests some credibility amongst professional investors.
+But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
-You can see Roku's historic earnings and revenue, below, but keep in mind there's always more to the story.
+You can see Roku's historic earnings and revenue below, but keep in mind there's always more to the story.

-After doing some more digging, we found that the top 11 have the combined ownership of 50% in the company, suggesting that no one share holder has significant control over the company.
+After doing some more digging, we found that the top 12 have the combined ownership of 52% in the company, suggesting that no single shareholder has significant control over the company.

 Insider Ownership Of Roku